 To accomplish the tasks of the Working Group, discrete Sections were created within the Working Group to assist federal agencies in creating ADR programs in specific subject matter areas.
 Those Sections are:

-- Workplace disputes
+- Workplace Conflict Management

-- Contracts and procurement disputes
+- Contracts and Procurement

 Since its inception, the Interagency ADR Working Group has broadened its scope to include subcommittees for Arbitration, Ethics, Collaborative Governance, Environmental ADR and other areas.

 The Interagency ADR Working Group has submitted two Reports to the President regarding ADR programs through the federal government.
 These reports are detailed accounts of the current ADR programs in every federal agency.